St Brigid's Church, Kilbirnie: History

 It was decided that the increasing post war population called for the church to be renovated and enlarged.
 There was to be an extension to the rear of the existing church.
 In front a new porch and baptistery were added to the old structure.
 The renovated and expanded church was opened in 1957.
 Conveniently the schoolmaster's house next door was also purchased to replace the more distant presbytery on Parkhouse Drive.
 When the church was completed there was to be a new sanctuary and sacristy with accommodation for the altar boys.

+21st century

+St Brigid's is one of three churches in the parish; the other two are Our Lady's (Beith) and St Palladius (Dalry).